-Here is our ultimate checklist of the top 45 1st grade classroom supplies that every teacher needs for an academic year filled with lightbulb learning moments!
+Here is our ultimate checklist of the top 50 first grade classroom supplies that every teacher needs for an academic year filled with lightbulb learning moments!

 Individual compartments for name/project tabs on each slot of this brilliant classroom file system make it easy for 1st graders to keep their own work organized.